summiyahyousaf/AI_Medical_Assistant/README.md

 The main objectives of this project are:

-- Build an intelligent symptom-based disease prediction system
+-Build an intelligent symptom-based disease prediction system.
-- Compare multiple machine learning algorithms
+-Compare multiple Machine Learning algorithms.
-- Select the best-performing model
+-Select and deploy the best-performing model.
-- Deploy the model through a Flask web application
-- Create a professional healthcare dashboard
-- Provide users with an interactive AI assistant experience
+-Develop a complete AI-powered healthcare application using Flask.
+-Generate AI-assisted medical reports with confidence scores.

 # 🎥 Project Demo